renovatebot/renovate/docs/usage/configuration-options.md

 ## customManagers

-Use `customManagers` entries to configure the custom managers in Renovate.
+Use `customManagers`(previously `regexManagers`) entries to configure the custom managers in Renovate.

 You can define custom managers to handle: